On this page

 - Benefits for People with Disabilities (Social Security Administration)

 - Help Paying for Prescription Drugs (American Cancer Society) Also in Spanish

 - NORD's Patient Assistance Programs (National Organization for Rare Disorders)

-- Paying for Complementary Health Approaches (National Center for Complementary and Integrative Health) Also in Spanish
+- Paying for Complementary and Integrative Health Approaches (National Center for Complementary and Integrative Health)

 - RxHope: Patient Assistance Information (Pharmaceutical Research and Manufacturers of America)

 - Things to Know about the Cost of Your Cancer Treatment (American Cancer Society)